-Design of Crisis Management Guide:
+Design of crisis management guide:

-The potential risks are already scripted and mentioned so, the next step is to create a crisis management guide, that will withdrawn wide solutions in case of organizational crisis.
+The potential risks are scripted and mentioned, the next step is to create a crisis management guide that will have tracks of wide solutions in case of organizational crisis.

-Implementation and Simulation of Crisis Management Guide:
+Implementation and simulation of crisis management guide:

-The crisis management guide should be integrated with policies of the organization and broadcast to all staff.
-This integration will have the effect of increasing the culture of crisis, which consists in placing employees in a state of mind conducive to face a crisis.
+The crisis management guide should be integrated with policies of the organization and be broadcast to all staff.
+This integration has the effect of increasing the culture of crisis, which is to say to place employees in a state of mind conducive to face a crisis.

 4.3.
-Reaction

-When the state of crisis is declared, the organization has little time to set up procedures for crisis management guide.
-Essentially, quick response and in tune with the environment reduces the risk of crisis growth.
+Reaction When the state of crisis is declared, the organization has little time to set up procedures for crisis management guide.
+Essentially, quick response and in tune with the environment reduces the risk of amplification of the crisis.
+The reaction is the critical step in crisis management.
 The reaction is the critical step in the management of the crisis.
 It starts with the detection of the crisis in the organization and ends with a return to regular management mode.